 Below you’ll find some of the most frequently asked questions about visiting the Grand Canyon.

-The best time to visit the Grand Canyon is in the spring and fall months.
+The best time to visit Grand Canyon West is in the spring and fall months.
 This is because temperatures are much more moderate.
-But the ziplining experience is only open during the summertime, so if you want to do that, make sure to come then!

 If you need overnight accommodations, you can stay on-site at the Cabins at Grand Canyon West.
 These are located at Hualapai Point.
 There are cabin options for up to six guests and even front porches to watch the sunrise and sunset.

-How Long Does It Take To See The West Rim?
+How Long Does It Take To See The Western Rim?

 You can do it in about three hours if you’re just getting general admission tickets and eating at a restaurant.
 However, with an add-on experience like the Skywalk or ziplines, it’ll take you roughly four to five hours.

-Can You See The Grand Canyon West Rim For Free?
+Can You See Grand Canyon West For Free?

 Because the West Rim is on the Hualapai Indian Reservation, you’ll have to pay to see it.
 But kids four years of age and younger get in for free.
-And they also get complimentary entry to the Skywalk (as long as they’re old enough to walk on their own).
+And they also get complimentary entry to the glass bridge (as long as they’re old enough to walk on their own).

 Can You Visit Hoover Dam And The Grand Canyon In One Day?

-Hoover Dam is on the way to the Grand Canyon if you’re coming from Vegas.
+Hoover Dam is on the way to the rim if you’re coming from Las Vegas.
 So you can do both – if you want to get up early!

 But in my opinion, it’s better to devote an entire day to the West Rim.
 There’s just so much to see and do there.
 And it’s worth taking the time to explore.

-It’s also about eight to nine hours round trip from Las Vegas, so adding a trip to the Hoover Dam makes for a very long day.
+It’s also about an eight to nine hour day trip from Las Vegas, so adding a trip to the Hoover Dam makes for a very long day.

 Where Is The Grand Canyon Whitewater Rafting Experience?

-The Grand Canyon whitewater rafting experience is NOT at the West Rim.
+The whitewater rafting experience is NOT at the West Rim.
 Instead, it’s in Peach Springs, AZ, which, if you’re driving, is a little less than two hours from the Rim.

 Casual clothes are best, along with tennis shoes or hiking boots.
 If you’re coming during the spring and fall, it’s good to wear layers.
 During these months, the temperature can vary a lot during the day.

-And because Grand Canyon West is a family-oriented place, there’s a dress code.
+And because the Grand Canyon’s West Rim is a family-oriented place, there’s a dress code.
 For instance, visitors must wear shirts and shoes at all times.
 Also, the following items are prohibited.

 - Clothing with objectionable material, obscene language or graphics